nick-spirakis/2d-game-python/README.md

 # 2d-game-python
-Learning more about pygame through this project - work in progress
+Learning more about pygame through this project